micked99/ICT-Wspr-complete-setup/README.md

 # Features
 CW init - At power on, when sun hits the solar panels it start to tx cw, then you know you are good for launch
-Randomization - randomize the tx by ca 5 hz each tx, have been turned off by deafult, enable in Timing.h
+Randomization - Randomize the tx by ca 5 hz each tx, have been turned off by deafult, enable in Timing.h
-No tx over selected grids - move tx to ism (13.555) freq over selected grids
+No tx over selected grids - Move tx to ism (13.555) freq over selected grids
-Powerswitching between gps and tx
+Powerswitching between gps and tx - Will put less stress on the cells and get earlier in the morning startups
-Course altitude in main wspr
+Course altitude in main wspr - Will insert a rough altitude into the standard wspr db field, see TelemFunctions.h
-Slowly increased power in 4 steps
+Slowly increased power in 4 steps - Default setting is 79 - Max power
-Good WDT function of 328
+Good WDT function of 328 - Will never fail to wake up even with unstable solar cells powering the board
-Will work at low clocks, tested down to 1Mhz on the 328
+Will work at low clocks, tested down to 1Mhz on the 328 - Deafult is 2Mhz
-Powersave of gps by set it to single naviagtion system  - see Gps section
+Powersave of gps by set it to single naviagtion system  - See Gps section

 # GPS: